nicobrinkkemper/gabr.sh/README.md

 ### GABR_DEFAULT
 A global variable called `GABR_DEFAULT` may be used to influence the default namespace.
 By default this namespace is `usage`.
-The default namespace is consulted when no other options are found.
+The default namespace is consulted when:

+  - The last argument was a directory
+    - A file called `usage.sh` will be looked up in that directory
-If neither a default function nor a default file is found, a default function will be generated. (see [functions](#Functions))
+  - The last argument was a .sh file that contained a default function
+    - The default function will be called
+  - A argument is `usage`
+    - A usage function, file or directory will be looked up
+    - Default function will be generated and called if nothing is found
+  - No arguments are given
+    - Default function will be generated and called

 ```shell
 $ export GABR_DEFAULT=index
 ```
-> This will make `index.sh` behave similar to index-files in other programming languages
+> This will make `index.sh` behave similar to index-files in other programming languages.

 This variable is useful, but the default value `usage` is probably the way to go.